Keenan Hall: Rivalries with Stanford and Zahm

-Other Traditions
+Other traditions

-Another popular event on campus is Muddy Sunday, a volleyball tournament played in mud during the annual spring An Tóstal celebrations.
+Another event on campus is Muddy Sunday, a volleyball tournament played in mud during the annual spring An Tóstal celebrations.
 All the profits go to Habitat for Humanity.
 Keenan Hall's "SYR" is Disco Roll, a 70's-themed disco dance held at a local roller skate rink.
-Keenan also part-takes in two major service events each year as well as a weekly trip to South Bend's Dismas House, a safe haven for individuals recently released from incarceration, every Monday evening for dinner.
+Keenan also takes part in two service events each year as well as a weekly trip to South Bend's Dismas House, a safe haven for people recently released from incarceration, every Monday evening for dinner.
 Keenan residents have volunteered at Dismas House for over 35 years, and in 2011 the Hall was awarded the T. Brooks Brademas Lifetime Achievement Award for their contributions.
 The two major service events are the Great Pumpkin, a haunted house set up in the Kommons for underprivileged children in South Bend for Halloween, and Day of Service, which takes place in late March.
 Keenan also runs Keenan Klassic, a two-on-two charity basketball tournament the weekend of Reading Days in May.